eswlab/orphan-prediction/README.md

       - Generate BAM file for each SRA-SRR id, merge them to generate a single sorted BAM file
       - Run Trinity to generate transcriptome assembly using the BAM file
       - Run TransDecoder on Trinity transcripts to predict ORFs and translate them to protein
-      - Download SwissProt curated proteins (use proteins from Viridiplantae for plants)
       - Run MAKER with transcripts (Trinity), proteins (TransDecoder and SwissProt), in homology-only mode
       - Use the MAKER predictions to train SNAP and AUGUSTUS.
 Self-train GeneMark
       - Run second round of MAKER with the above (SNAP, AUGUSTUS, and GeneMark) ab initio predictions plus the results from previous MAKER rounds.